abpframework/abp/docs/Virtual-File-System.md

 ## Virtual File System

-Virtual File System makes possible to manage files those are not physically exists in the file system (disk).
+The Virtual File System makes it possible to manage files that do not physically exists on the file system (disk).
 It's mainly used to embed (js, css, image, cshtml...) files into assemblies and use them like physical files on runtime.

 ### Volo.Abp.VirtualFileSystem Package